ZiluTian/ml_project1/project1/scripts/README.txt

 Date: Oct 25, 2018
 Team members: Virginia Bordignon, Zilu Tian, Tatiana Volkova

+Please make sure "train.csv" and "test.csv" are in the same folder as run.py

 Detailed steps
 1. Data preprocessing
 	"load_clean_csv" is a helper function that build on load_csv.
 Additional arguments include missing_val and normalized.